☎ Call Today

 Disciplinary Alternative Education Program.
 A Texas educational placement for students who commit certain disciplinary infractions at school.
 Length determined by district policy and offense type.

-See also: Daep Duration
+See also: DAEP Duration

 Discovery